hafizhry/rag-icd-classification/README.md

 - **RAG Architecture**: Combines retrieval capabilities with GPT’s generative abilities, optimizing both the retrieval of relevant information and the generation of appropriate ICD codes.
 - **Healthcare Application**: Specifically designed to assist **physicians** by streamlining the process of matching symptoms to ICD codes, improving diagnosis accuracy in Indonesia's healthcare system.

-## Project Structure
-- `src/`: Contains the core Python scripts for the RAG implementation using **LangChain** and **OpenAI’s GPT** API.
-- `data/`: Includes the **bilingual ICD knowledge base** in **CSV format**, containing both English and Indonesian ICD descriptions.
-- `notebooks/`: Jupyter notebooks for exploratory data analysis and system demonstration.
-- `docs/`: Documentation and system overview, including project reports and presentations.
-- `models/`: Pre-trained model weights and fine-tuning scripts for handling ICD code classification.
-- `README.md`: This file, providing an overview of the project.

-## Setup & Installation

 ### Prerequisites
 - Python 3.7+
 - OpenAI API Key